n3ziniuka5/DevOpsPro2016/README.md

 ### Filebeat installation

-Copy `filebeat.yml` to the extracted location and run filesbeat.
+Copy `filebeat.yml` to the extracted location and run filebeat.

 ### Kibana installation